reactioncommerce/reaction-docs/admin/faq.md

 Nope!
 [Google indexes JavaScript when crawling websites](https://googlewebmastercentral.blogspot.com.es/2014/05/understanding-web-pages-better.html).

 Additionally, Reaction uses the Meteor spiderable package, which renders a search engine-friendly static page version of your shop using PhantomJS.
 You can read more about it [here](https://www.eventedmind.com/feed/meteor-the-spiderable-package).

+In our upcoming roadmap, we'll be finishing the process of migrating over the React SSR for all components.